Monica Wills Silva

 Growing up in Bogota in the 1990s and inspired by the work of former Mayor Antanas Mockus, Monica has a particular interest for applying behavioural science in complex contexts.
 From anti-corruption, to prevention of recidivism, teenage pregnancy and gender-based violence, as well as compliance and maternal health, Monica has worked on a wide range of policy areas.

 Prior to joining the team, Monica worked with the German Agency for International Cooperation (GIZ) on youth violence prevention in South Africa, the European Centre for Anti-corruption and Statebuilding (ERCAS) in Berlin and with a peacebuilding think tank in Colombia.
-Monica holds a Masters of Public Policy from the Hertie School of Governance in Berlin, and a BSc in Economics and a BA in Political Science from Los Andes University in Colombia.
+Monica holds a Master of Public Policy from the Hertie School of Governance in Berlin, and a BSc in Economics and a BA in Political Science from Los Andes University in Colombia.